Nonsurgical Nail Removal for Fungal Nail Infections

 After the diseased and dead tissue has been removed, the infection can be further treated by applying an antifungal cream to the remaining infected area or by taking oral antifungal medicine.

 After nail removal, the wound can become infected.
-You can reduce the risk of infection by keeping the area clean and dry, and regularly applying antibiotic ointment.
+You can reduce the risk of infection by keeping the area clean.

 The fungal infection may not be killed and may infect the new nail that grows.

 Nail removal makes it possible to apply an antifungal cream directly to the infected area, increasing the likelihood that the infection can be cured.